sweattep/ancient_quotes/README.md

 >So whoever does an atom's weight of good will see it, And whoever does an atom's weight of evil will see it.

 >And establish weight in justice and do not make deficient the balance.

+>He had shown you that which you love.
+Among you are some who desire this world, and among you are some who desire the Hereafter

+>test what is in your breasts and purify what is in your hearts

+>To each of you We prescribed a law and a method

+>test you through something of the game

+>He may try you through what He has given you

+>We give them trial because they were defiantly disobedient

+>He might test the believers

+>He might test you as to which of you is best in deed

+>We have made that which is on the earth adornment

+>worldly life by which We test them.

+>This is from the favor of my Lord to test me whether I will be grateful or ungrateful.

+>test some of you by means of others

+>We will surely test you until We make evident those who strive

+>We will test your affairs

+>Who created death and life to test you

+>We created man from a sperm-drop mixture that We may try him

+>We might test them therein.
+And whoever turns away from the remembrance of his Lord He will put into arduous punishment

+>Every soul will taste death.
+And We test you with evil and with good as trial; and to Us you will be returned.